What is CRM? Why is it Essential for Businesses?

 Real-World Scenario: London Consultancy

-A 12-person management consultancy in central London. ~£3.2M annual revenue, ~180 active client engagements at any time, 60-80 proposals per quarter.
-Pre-CRM state:
+Picture a 12-person management consultancy in central London.
+Around £3.2M in annual revenue, roughly 180 live client engagements at any one time, 60-80 proposals a quarter.

 • Three partners each running their own client list in Excel.